 Knee pain can be caused by a sudden injury, an overuse injury, or by an underlying condition, such as arthritis.
-Treatment will vary depending on the cause.
-Symptoms of knee injury can include pain, swelling, and stiffness
+Treatment will vary depending on the cause for physiotherapy for knee pain.
+Symptoms of knee injury can include pain, swelling, and stiffness.

-The cause of ankylosing knee pain is unknown, but it is likely that both genes and factors in the environment play a role.
+The cause of ankylosing knee pain is unknown, but both genes and factors in the environment likely play a role.
 The main gene associated with susceptibility to ankylosing knee pain is called HLA-B27.
 But while most people with ankylosing knee pain have this genetic marker, only a small percentage of people with the gene develop the disease.

-Physical therapy can provide a number of benefits, from pain relief to improved physical strength and flexibility.
+Physiotherapy for knee pain can provide several benefits, from pain relief to improved physical strength and flexibility.
 Your doctor may recommend that you meet with a physical therapist to provide you with specific exercises designed for your needs.